Title VI / Nondiscrimination Policy and Complaint Process

 ADA (Americans with Disabilities Act)/504 Statement

 Section 504 of the Rehabilitation Act of 1973 (Section 504), the Americans with Disabilities Act of 1990 (ADA) and related federal and state laws and regulations forbid discrimination against those who have disabilities.
-Furthermore, these laws require federal-aid recipients and other government entities to take affirmative steps to reasonably accommodate those with disabilities and ensure that their needs are equitably represented in transportation programs, services, and activities.
+Furthermore, these laws require federal-aid recipients and other government entities to take affirmative steps to reasonably accommodate those with disabilities and ensure that their needs are equitably represented in programs, services, and activities.

 The COUNTY will make every effort to ensure that its facilities, programs, services, and activities are accessible to those with disabilities.
 The COUNTY will also make every effort to ensure that its advisory committees, public involvement activities and all other programs, services and activities include representation by communities with disabilities and disability service groups.